-Veterinary practices face the same challenges as any business.
-Where pet owners now have more choices than ever to care for their furry family members.
-Marketing is an essential activity for practices both large and small to retain clients, reach more pet owners, and thrive in a competitive market.
+Veterinary practices face the same challenges as any business, especially in a competitive landscape where pet owners have more choices than ever.
+Marketing is an essential activity for practices both large and small to retain clients, reach more pet owners, and thrive.

 As a veterinarian, you know that marketing for your veterinary practice is essential to the success of your business.
-You need to set a marketing plan to succeed in your vet clinic.
+You need a marketing strategy to succeed in your vet clinic.
 But what does a strong veterinary marketing plan look like?

 What is a veterinary marketing plan?